 In some situations it may not be possible to develop a standard programme and in exceptional cases it will be possible to follow an Alternate Residency Training Programme.
 The general requirements of the Alternate Residency Programme are the same as for a Standard Residency Training Programme.
 The requirements must be fulfilled in no less than 3 years and no more than 6 years from the start of the programme.
 At least sixty per cent (60%) of the Resident's time must be spent in practising the speciality of veterinary emergency and critical care.
-In order to count towards the requirements of the Alternate Residency progression towards achieving the requirements of the Alternate Residency Programme a minimum of 10 weeks of rotations has to be completed in each calendar year of the Alternate Residency.
+In order to count towards the requirements of the Alternate Residency each rotation has to be at least 2 weeks in duration.
+For the Resident to show satisfactory progression towards achieving the requirements of the Alternate Residency Programme a minimum of 10 weeks of rotations has to be completed in each calendar year of the Alternate Residency.